orireiter/working-hours/README.md

 # Features
 1. make basic pages:
-    1. login
+    1. login ✅
-    2. signup
+    2. signup ✅
-    3. homepage
+    3. homepage ✅
+    4. navbar
-2. add nightmode support
+2. add nightmode support ✅
-2. add mobile support
+2. add mobile support ✅
-2. implement routing
+2. implement routing ✅
+2. decide how to add data to the navbar
 3. try to add boundaries to 3rd party libraries
 3. make it pluggable to other services easily
 3. make it easy to add new pages
 4. make a configuration file to specify what to use of the site:
     1. which pages to show and whether they require authentication.
     2. site name.
+5. make a list of everything that needs to be made for this to work (list of functions/placeholders/etc...).
+6. make it so any request to backend that determines you're logged out (401 for example), will update whatever is needed (the store).